 The site is not considered to have any significant agricultural value except for that associated with cattle grazing.
-The site is not considered to be particularly suitable as cropping land which is reflected in the extract from the 'State Planning Policy SPP1/12 Strategic Cropping Land' mapping as illustrated in Figure 11 below which does not identify the site as having any strategic cropping value.
+The site is not considered to be particularly suitable as cropping land which is reflect in the extract from the State Government's Strategic Cropping Land Mapping illustrated in Figure 11 below which does not identify the site as having any strategic cropping value.

-Figure 11: Extract from SPP1/12 Strategic Cropping Land Mapping
+Figure 11: Strategic Cropping Land Mapping